nedra23/PasswordGenerator/README.md

    cd password-generator
    main.py
    ```
-Or download the release and launch main.exe
+Or download the latest release from the [Releases page](https://github.com/nedra23/password-generator/releases) and launch `main.exe`.

 ## License
 This project is licensed under the MIT License